Building Unified Identity

 What is Privado ID?

-Privado ID is a set of tools for developers that can be used to facilitate trusted and secure relationships between apps and users.
+Privado ID provides middleware infrastructure and tools for applications that implement privacy-preserving digital identity, empowering users to own their data and share it only with their consent.
 Developers can use Privado ID to enable the exchange of verifiable credentials secured by cryptography and the blockchain.
 Privado ID is designed for developers with a strong focus on privacy, decentralization and user data self-sovereignty.

 Verifiable credentials are issued according to the W3C standards and signed cryptographically to ensure they are tamper-proof.
 This is performed by Issuers, which are trusted organizations or companies.
 In the real world, this could include your government, university, or bank.
 In Web3, this could include KYC providers, oracles, DAOs, reputation services, etc.